Tak (game): History

 Taks design is based on the fictional game of "tak" described in Patrick Rothfuss' 2011 fantasy novel The Wise Man's Fear.
 In 2014, Ernest worked with Patrick to design a game based on the concept.
 Initially, Patrick was reluctant of the design, but after Ernest showed him the gameplay, he approved of it and launched the Kickstarter.

 Following this private unveiling of the game, Ernest and Rothfuss, with support from Cheapass Games, launched a Kickstarter campaign on 2016, which resulted in 12,000 backers contributing more than $1.35 million.
 The game and full rules were released in 2017.
 As of 2025, Cheapass Games is owned by Crab Fragment Labs, and Tak is technically out of print with no official publisher.

 Since then, the US Tak Association has been founded by fans of the game to promote the game's recognition and its level of play and to host tournaments in person and online.

+As of sometime in late 2025 Crab Fragment Labs (Ernest's new games company) is "back in control of the licensing rights for Tak" and are "actively pursuing partners to help us print a new edition" with various resources and items for sale on the Crab Fragment Labs Tak Homepage.